 10. Coffee Shack

 This is another one of those places I wish I had discovered earlier, but then again, I only spent ten days in Antigua.
-There are so many cafés that are amazing both for their coffee and work environments, it’s hard to check them all.
+There are so many cafés that are amazing both for their coffee and work environments, that it’s hard to check them all.

 I stumbled upon this café on my last day in Antigua, just before catching my shuttle to the airport.
 I only spent a short time drinking a cappuccino and getting some work done, but I loved the place.
 There are dedicated work and chill areas, a lovely terrace, and even a games room.